Domant3lis/PSP-Generator/README.md

 This tool also supports [this syntax](https://bx2.tech/vu-lff/).

+Custom fields or even preset fields are not required in every commit, in that case that cell will be left empty in the final document.

 ### Running
+1. Make `app.rb` executable: `chmod u+x`

+2. Install required dependancies by running `bundle install`

-Then run form the command line `./app.rb -r REPOPATH -c OUTPUT_PATH`, for additional options run `./app.rb --help`.
-Don't forget to chmod `app.rb`
+3. Then run form the command line `./app.rb -r REPOPATH -c OUTPUT_PATH`, for additional options run `./app.rb --help`.

-Custom fields or even preset fields are not required in every commit, in that case that cell will be left empty in the final document.

-I haven't tested this on Windows, but it should work with little to no modifications (provided all dependencies are there)
+I haven't tested this on Windows, but it should work with little to no modifications.

 ### Special fields
 These fields are not required, but they are treated in a special way, they are used to calculate overall time taken to complete a task.